mckay-del/trendwise-tools/docs/trendwise_context.md

 - **All-in-One Growth System** — the standard flagship (default)
 - **Growth System Pro** — for multi-location or higher-volume operators

 Avoid inventing separate cute names for each component (no "LeadCatcher™ + TextBack Engine™" soup).
 One strong product name beats five weak feature names.
 The components are described in plain language; the *System* is the brand.
+(The one exception: "AI Front Desk" — see add-ons — earns a name because it is a distinct, high-value product sold on its own.)

 ## Where the Name Shows Up